khakhalin/notes/keywords/carbon_footprint.md

 **CDP (Carbon Disclosure Project)**.
 More and more companies report it, similar to how financial reporting is done.
 There is a standard now, with those 3 scop	es described above.
 ISO 14064 is another attempt to standardize the process (but the scope breakdown is simpler: just "direct" and "indirect").

-#### A case study of Maple Leaf Bacon
+#  Maple Leaf Bacon

 https://civileats.com/2020/01/28/can-an-industrial-scale-meat-company-be-carbon-neutral/

 A Canadian meat company said they're gonna be carbon-neutral.
 But they included only scope 1 and 2, as they are a distributor, and the overwhelming share of emissions is generated at feed production and animal raising stages (including manure emissions, as that's not about carbon footprint strictly speaking, but about climate footprint, which involves other gases).

+#  Meat

-#### Less meat is almost always better than sustainable meat
+Less meat is almost always better than sustainable meat

 https://ourworldindata.org/less-meat-or-sustainable-meat

 Cheese and pork are about 3-4 times better than beef.
 Chicken and eggs are 6-7 times better.
-But beans are again 6 times better than chicken!
+But beans are again 6 times better than chicken.

 Nuts are technically carbon-negative (as they grow on trees). _But are they sustainable?
 I don't think one can feed the entire world with nuts, can one?_